GPUOpen-Drivers/llpc/llpc/docs/amdllpc.md

 cmake --build xgl/builds/Release64 --target check-amber
 ```

-Building the `check-amdllpc` target also builds spvgen.so.
+The `amdllpc` build needs SPVGEN.
-If the spvgen.so build fails with an error like this:
+If the SPVGEN build fails with an error like this:
 ```
 drivers/spvgen/source/spvgen.cpp:51:10: fatal error: doc.h: No such file or directory
 ```